 Which Vaccines Cause Which Reactions?

-BCG special note: The BCG vaccine (given at birth) causes a small lump that may form a pustule and even a small scar.
-This is COMPLETELY NORMAL and expected!
+BCG special note: The BCG vaccine (given at birth) causes a small lump that may form a pustule and even a small scar over 2–6 weeks.
+This is usually expected.
+BUT if the swelling is larger than ~1 cm, spreads, the armpit gland swells, or there is increasing redness or discharge, show your pediatrician — this can be a BCG abscess or gland infection that needs review.

 When to Call the Doctor (Warning Signs)